yusing/go-proxy/README.md

 ## Getting SSL certs

 I personally use `nginx-proxy-manager` to get SSL certs with auto renewal by Cloudflare DNS challenge.
-You may symlink the certs from `nginx-proxy-manager` to somewhere else, and mount them to `go-proxy`'s `/certs`
+You may symlink the certs from `nginx-proxy-manager` to `certs/` folder relative to project root.
+(For docker) mount them to `go-proxy`'s `/app/certs`

 [panel port]: 8443